UConn has a strong group of experienced head coaches.

 Wei Lin cruised at No. 2 singles, 6-0, 6-4.

-Marshall served as president of the BIG EAST Tennis Coaches Association by his peers in 2004.
+During UConn’s tenure in the BIG EAST, Marshall served as president of the BIG EAST Tennis Coaches Association, elected by his peers in 2004.
 In this position, he represented the interests of all of the BIG EAST tennis programs and facilitated the development of new conference rules and all the details pertaining to the conference championships.

 Off the court, Marshall has assisted in the research and development of tennis racquets for professional players at Bosworth International in Boca Raton, Fla.
-Marshall serves as the Director of Tennis at the Madison Beach Club during the summer months.
-He and the staff at Madison instruct over 130 juniors and run an extensive adult program that includes USTA league play and lessons.
+He serves as the Director of Tennis at the Old Lyme Country Club during the summer months.

 Marshall resides in his hometown of Glastonbury, Conn., with his wife, Carolyn, and their two children, Carter and Christine.